 - Earlier, a Mirror Universe episode had Benjamin Sisko taking over for his counterpart in the Terran resistance who was missing and presumed dead.
 Jadzia Dax's mirror counterpart being his mistress, she insists on taking Sisko to bed with her on his return.
 The next time he pays a visit to her universe, she takes him to task for this, saying "You made love to me under false pretenses!"

 - In Orphan Black, after stealing the deceased Beth's identity, Sarah sleeps with Beth's boyfriend, Paul, tricking him by virtue of looking exactly like Beth.
 She does it in part because she can, but mostly as a way of convincing him that she's Beth.
 Deconstructed as Sarah's enthusiasm is actually a clue that leads Paul to figure out the truth.
 Then, to complicate things, Paul falls for Fake!Beth.
 Once the secret is out, he transfers his feelings to Sarah, and the two have moved into a genuine relationship.
+Just before making a Heroic Sacrifice, he tells Sarah that he never loved Beth, but he did love her.

 - Played with in Misfits.
 An 82-year-old woman is turned into her younger self by the storm that gave the Misfits their powers.
 She seduces Nathan and eventually sleeps with him.
 He realizes this when she begins to shapeshift back into her older self while they are having sex.
 Although she didn't pretend to be anyone he knew, she still wasn't somebody he would've slept with normally.